 The driver takes the operator and system control commands and translates them into SCR firing signals to the various power modules to obtain the commanded drive operation.
 It makes use of several voltage and current feedbacks to monitor the commanded operation, and to protect the drive from misoperation and fault conditions.
-It contains adjusting means to provide the desired operating performance.
+It contains adjusting means to provide the desired operation performance.
 It also contains indicating lights to provide visual indication of operating or fault conditions.
 Finally, it provides a number of signal readouts to alert the system control of various operating and fault conditions.

 The driver rack shown in Figure 1 contains five control cards plus a power supply card.
-The control power transformer (TX1) is located on the commutated capacitor panel directly below the ventilating fan.
 In addition, the optional meter card can be provided (if ordered) for drive set-up and diagnostics.
 All cards are plug-in type for ease of replacement.
 Interconnections between driver and all power modules is by wire harnesses which plug into receptacles at both ends.
-Inputs and outputs are on terminal boards located on the bottom front of the commutating capacitor panel.
-See connection diagram for the inverter, 36D870007AA, Sheet 5 for inputs, and outputs, and for card layout and interconnections.
+Inputs and outputs are on the terminal boards located on the bottom front of the filter capacitor panel.
+See connection diagram for the inverter 36D870024AA, Sheet 1 for inputs, outputs and for card layout and interconnections.